Router (computing): Security

 External networks must be carefully considered as part of the overall security strategy of the local network.
 A router may include a firewall, VPN handling, and other security functions, or they may be handled by separate devices.
-Routers also commonly perform network address translation which restricts connections initiated from external connections but is not recognized as a security feature by all experts.
+Routers also commonly perform network address translation, which restricts connections initiated from external connections but is not recognized as a security feature by all experts.
 Some experts argue that open source routers are more secure and reliable than closed source routers because errors and potentially exploitable vulnerabilities are more likely to be discovered and addressed in an open-source environment.

 Routing different networks

 Routers are also often distinguished on the basis of the network in which they operate.
 A router in a local area network (LAN) of a single organization is called an interior router.
-A router that is operated in the Internet backbone is described as exterior router.
-While a router that connects a LAN with the Internet or a wide area network (WAN) is called a border router, or gateway router.
+A router that is operated in the Internet backbone is described as an exterior router, while a router that connects a LAN with the Internet or a wide area network (WAN) is called a border router, or gateway router.